samueldcs/Gilded-Rose-Kata/README.md

 A fork of [Sandro Mancuso's solution to the Gilded Rose kata](https://github.com/sandromancuso/Gilded-Rose-Kata).

-My solution is very similar to his, the difference being I enforced some degree of immutability by not using setters.
-Some newer Java features have been employed (namely the Streams API) and part of the tests were simplified.
+This solution isn't very different from the original, the main difference being I enforced some degree of immutability by not using setters.
+Some newer Java features have been employed and part of the implementation and tests was simplified.

+This is a very simple "refactoring of the refactoring" project, but was fun and productive (for TDD practice) nonetheless.

 Below is the original content of Sandro's README.